 At least five plant species are threatened by lack of regeneration (Table 2; USFWS 2013, p.
-64,684).
+64684).
 The causes for this lack of reproduction (i.e., production of flowers, fruits, seeds) and recruitment are not well understood, though inbreeding depression, fruit abortion, or seed predation may play a role.
 Lack of recruitment due to herbivory by rodents and slugs has been noted for other plant species addressed in this plan as discussed above under Factor C (Disease and Predation).
+The lack of mutualists, including pollinators, is a threat to one species, and a potential threat to at least one other species.
+The loss of pollinators may also contribute to the lack of regeneration seen as viable seed production can decline due to reduced pollination.